bdwyz/100-days-of-code/log.md

 **Thoughts:** Didnt really have a lot of time today so I had Nicole drive while I did my 1 hour of code in the car.
 Got it done, getting the hang of the css grid.

+### Day 7: January 13th, 2018

+**Today's Progress**: Still trying to figure out these grids and trying to set up sticky anchor links.

+**Thoughts:** Got home late but had to code at least for an hour.
+Got it done feel good but im gonna be shot in the AM.
+Also I think im gonna have to use JS for the go to top links.